jiataoxiang/shareex/phase2/README.md

 **Connect db with IDE:** `mongodb+srv://dev:dev@shareex-36p7c.mongodb.net/shareex?retryWrites=true&w=majority`

 #### Home Page

 All latest posts (limit to be 100) are displayed by default.
 2 filters: category and sort by can be applied to find the posts you want.

 The search bar in the navbar can be used to search for posts and user by their title/username from anywhere in the app.
 After getting search results, you can still apply filters on those results.

-Recommendations are filtered out from all posts, sorted by created time and number of views.
+Recommendations are filtered out from all posts, sorted by created time and number of views, intending to recommend the latest and most popular posts to user.

+#### Post

+On Home Page, posts are displayed in card form.
+User can like or dislike a post.
+Unlike is only allowed if the user has liked the post.

+Admin user can like or dislike a post as many times as he/she wants.
+Inappropriate posts can be deleted or hidden by admin.
+If a post is hidden, regular user can no longer see it.
+But admin can still see it and a `hidden` label is displayed for admin.

 #### Navbar